EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 !!!
 Note

     The job name is an app-specific job scheduler-specific job name.
-For the Project Manager and Slurm, the job name is the value of the launcher 'Job Name' parameter, or, if using Slurm directives, the Slurm `--job-name` parameter (as set by `#SBATCH --job-name=...` in the job file).
+For jobs created using the [Project Manager](project-manager.md) and run via Slurm, the job name is the value of the job launcher's 'Job Name' parameter, or, if using Slurm directives, the Slurm `--job-name` parameter (as set by `#SBATCH --job-name=...` in the job file).

 !!!
 Note